Ahmed Fouad Alkhatib

-Ahmed Fouad Alkhatib is an American humanitarian activist and blogger.
+Ahmed Fouad Alkhatib (أحمد فؤاد الخطيب; born April 25, 1990) is a Palestinian American humanitarian activist and blogger.
 He is the founder and executive director of Project Unified Assistance, a nonprofit organization working towards the establishment of a humanitarian airport in the Gaza Strip, to be run and operated by the United Nations.

-Background
+Early life and education

 Alkhatib's family is originally from the Gaza Strip.
-He and his family returned there from Saudi Arabia, where his father worked as a physician, in 2000.
+His grandparents had lived in Hamama and Ramla, but left in 1948 during the 1948 Arab–Israeli War.

+Alkhatib was born in Saudi Arabia, where his father worked as a United Nations physician.
+He and his family returned to Gaza in 2000, and his father began working at the Jabalia refugee camp.
+Alkhatib's family was devoutly Muslim.
+As a child, Alkhatib hoped to become a politician or diplomat.
+At age 11, Alkhatib was caught in an Israeli airstrike, which killed three of his friends and left him with permanent hearing loss in his left ear.

 Alkhatib left Gaza in 2005, at the age of 15, for a one-year-long U.S. Department of State-sponsored cultural exchange program.
+He spent the year in Pacifica, California, where he learned meditation from his host mother, a Buddhist and retired social worker.
+He also attended sessions with Living Room Dialogue, a Jewish-Palestinian group based in San Mateo, marking the first time he had spoken to Jews or Israelis.

 Upon completing the program, Alkhatib attempted to return to Gaza via Egypt but was unable to do so.
 The abduction of an Israeli soldier had resulted in the closure of the Rafah border between Gaza and Egypt.
 Alkhatib remained in Egypt for months without being able to enter Gaza.
-He applied for and received political asylum in the U.S., where he studied marketing and became interested in social entrepreneurship.
-He became a U.S. citizen in 2014.
+He applied for and received political asylum in the U.S., where he finished high school at San Francisco Waldorf High School and went on to City College and the University of San Francisco, where he studied marketing and became interested in social entrepreneurship.
+In 2023, he earned a master's degree in intelligence studies at American Military University.

+Career

+Alkhatib has published work in The Atlantic, The Forward, Haaretz, Newsweek, The Times of Israel, The Jewish Chronicle, The Wall Street Journal, and The Washington Institute for Near East Policy.
+Alkhatib is a Nonresident Senior Fellow with the Atlantic Council, and also leads the Realign For Palestine project, which pushed for nonviolence and the two-state solution for peace between Israel and Palestine.

+In June 2025, he appeared on a Surrounded episode by Jubilee Media.

 Project Unified Assistance

 Alkhatib has had a lifelong interest in aviation and desire to work in the field, especially during the time when Gaza's international airport was operational.
-After the destruction of the Gaza airport during the Second Intifada, he was convinced of the need "to play a role in restoring aviation services to the people of Gaza."
-Project Unified Assistance represents the culmination of Alkhatib's interests in aviation, social entrepreneurship, and desire to help the Palestinian population living in Gaza.
+After the destruction of the Gaza airport by Israeli air strikes during the Second Intifada, he was convinced of the need "to play a role in restoring aviation services to the people of Gaza".

+Personal life

+Alkhatib became a U.S. citizen in 2014, at the age of 24.